Orso2p2n/orso2p2n.github.io/_posts/portfolio/dead_cells_updates/2022-01-06-queen-and-the-sea.md

 ### Leghugger special unlock

 ![](/assets/img/posts/portfolio/dead-cells-updates/27/leghugger.png){: .right}
 The [Leghugger](https://deadcells.wiki.gg/wiki/Leghugger) is one of the skills added in the DLC, letting the player summon a friendly version of one of the Shipwreck enemies.
 Every skill and weapon in Dead Cells has an unlock condition.
-Most of them are found through random drop chances on certain enemies, but some have special quests or missions attached to them.
+Most of them are found through random drop chances on certain enemies, but some have special quests or contributions attached to them.
 The Leghugger is one of them, and I was tasked with implementing that unlock condition.

 After meeting the new [Fisherman](https://deadcells.wiki.gg/wiki/The_Fisherman) NPC in the Toxic Sewers, and as part of the storyline of the DLC, the player is tasked to go to a specific house in [Stilt Village](https://deadcells.wiki.gg/wiki/Stilt_Village).
 There, they will encounter an enemy that normally only appears in Infested Shipwreck, and after defeating it, a cutscene will play, unlocking the Leghugger.